-One important change that was noticed in the latest version of Google Chrome browser – Chrome 68 was handing out ‘Not secure’ label in the address bar of websites not using HTTPS.
-Apart from this, the browser added the capability to enable or disable a ‘Preference’ that customizes the background of New Tab page in Google Chrome without using any browser extension or addon.
+Google’s Chrome browser shows a ‘Not Secure’ label in the address bar of websites not using HTTPS.
+Apart from this, the browser has added the capability to customize the background of a New Tab page in Google Chrome without using any browser extension or addon.
 Let’s see how it’s done!

 Change background of New Tab page in Chrome